a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 The `main` method for the map editor is in the `MapEditor` package > `MapEditor.java` file.
 This is a separate program from the game.

+Java version 8 or later is required to run this game.
+To verify your Java version, run the `java -version` command in your CLI.

 # Game Screenshots